 TABLE - if not "OFF", Little Sound Dj will start running the specified table when a note is played.
-If you want to edit the table, move the cursor to this parameter and press SELECT + LEFT.
+If you want to edit the table, press SELECT + LEFT to get to the TABLE screen.
+If you want to select an unused table, tap A twice.